alpayozkan/dl_proj/README.md

 # Deep Learning Project

-Welcome to our Deep Learning project repository.
+Welcome to our Deep Learning Project repository.

 In this project, we explored four different topics to compare Multi-Layer Perceptrons (MLPs) with vision models such as Convolutional Neural Networks (CNNs) and Vision Transformers (ViTs):